 6 Signs a Stock Might Be a Good Long-Term Investment

 When I invest, I don’t think about whether a stock will be up or down a year from now.
 It’s not relevant to the task of building wealth as I see it.
-When I buy a stake in a firm, I have no idea — and neither does anyone else, no matter what they might tell you — whether the shares will be up or down 50 percent within the arbitrary period it takes this little rock upon which we live to orbit the nearest star (to borrow a phrase).
+When I buy a stake in a firm, I have no idea — and neither does anyone else, no matter what they might tell you — whether the shares will be up or down 50 percent within the arbitrary period it takes this little rock upon which we live to orbit the nearest star.

 What I am interested in is acquiring as much ownership as I can in a broad collection of wonderful businesses; firms that reward me, my husband, and our family with our share of the sales and profits from the underlying productive enterprise.
 To use a concept that will be familiar to other value investors, we want to make money by owning businesses, not by renting stocks.